oaleev/haiku-world/haiku-test.md

   - No disruption to pod-to-pod communication or ingress/egress traffic.

-### **5. Pod Affinity/Anti-Affinity Validation**
+> Pod Affinity/Anti-Affinity Validation

   - Verify that pod affinity and anti-affinity rules work correctly with the new instance type.

-  -
     - Pods are scheduled based on defined affinity/anti-affinity rules.
     - No scheduling conflicts or unexpected placements occur.

-### **6. Scaling Behavior Validation**
+> Scaling Behavior Validation**

- - Test cluster scaling with the new instance type (both upscaling and downscaling).
+  - Test cluster scaling with the new instance type with upscaling and downscaling.

-  -
     - Cluster scales up and down based on workload demands.
     - No delays in node provisioning or pod scheduling.

-### **7. Cost Efficiency Validation**
+> Cost Efficiency Validation

   - Assess the cost impact of moving to the new instance type.

-  -
     - New instance type meets performance requirements with lower or acceptable cost.
     - No unexpected resource over-provisioning or wastage.